-With talks of GDP falling and the possibility of a recession on the cards as COVID-19 causes chaos to the global economy, I thought it pertinent to write a blog on how recruitment can survive a recession.
+With talks of GDP falling and a recession on the cards, I thought it pertinent to write a blog on how recruitment can survive a recession.
 As someone who started her PR career as the financial crisis hit, I’ve witnessed first-hand from the first day of my working life what tactics do and don’t work during turbulent times like these.
-Of course, I’m not suggesting that these approaches will work on a blanket basis and as a disclaimer I will add that I’m fully aware the we’re facing unprecedented times – the likes of which we’ve never seen, so naturally, no one can definitely say that if you do X, your business will survive.
+Of course, I’m not suggesting that these approaches will work on a blanket basis, no one can definitely say that if you do X, your business will survive.
 But we’re all human, and part of what makes us all so great is our ability to learn (well some of us anyway – I’m still waiting for my husband to learn to put laundry IN the wash basket, not next to it).

-What I’m trying to get across is this: we’ve never faced this particular crisis before, but we have faced tough economic times, and being aware of what worked previously will at least act as a guide.
+What I’m trying to get across is this: we have faced tough economic times before, and being aware of what worked previously will at least act as a guide.
 So, here’s my outline of what helped recruitment survive a recession in the past.

 Be vocal